RV Resort Planning and RV Park Design FAQ

 Q: How do I get started on a project?

 A: I take everyone’s vision, investments or potential investment, and lands very seriously.
 I will work with landowners and developers to analyze the feasibility of their vision.
 Based upon the travel time involved, I will visit a project for $1500 plus travel expenses.
 For that I will provide the owner with a written analysis of whether the project should go forward or not.
 If the owner or developer hires my firm to do the planning, design, and/or development the non-travel cost will be included in the total project cost.
-Call me at 1-888-282-0855 or contact me through this website.
+Call me at 208-787-5088 or contact me through this website (contact page).